ryanmanny/ebert-haunt/README.md

 * Chrome (Coming soon)

 ## TODO
-* Replace the star icon
+* Better extension icon
 * Find byline locations I missed
-  * Maybe write a crawling script
 * Test cases
+  * Selenium tests against the actual site

+## NOT TODO
+* Articles which do not use the star rating system (e.g. the Blog, TV Reviews)